-- a.
-A GPA of at least 3.00 is required in each of the following areas on a student's degree plan, each area computed separately and individually, AND no grade lower than a "C" will be accepted in any of the following areas: (1) professional development in elementary, middle, secondary, interdisciplinary studies and all-level; (2) certification area(s) in secondary, and all-level art, music, physical education, and Spanish; (3) academic support areas in elementary and middle levels; (4) academic specialization in middle level; or (5) in elementary, special education concentration, and English Second Language in interdisciplinary studies. - b.
-The cumulative GPA must be a minimum of 2.5.
+a.
+A GPA of at least 3.00 is required in each of the following areas on a student's degree plan, each area computed separately and individually, AND no grade lower than a "C" will be accepted in any of the following areas: (1) professional development in elementary, middle, secondary, interdisciplinary studies and all-level; (2) certification area(s) in secondary, and all-level art, music, physical education, and Spanish; (3) academic support areas in elementary and middle level; (4) academic specialization in middle level; or (5) in elementary, special education concentration, and English Second Language in interdisciplinary studies.